VamsiMakke87/vamsi-makke-resume/README.md

 I’m a **Software Engineer** who loves building scalable, high-performance systems.
 With experience across **Java, Spring Boot, ReactJS, Kafka, Redis, MySQL**, and more, I specialize in crafting backend solutions that are **fast, reliable, and secure**.

 💻 I’ve worked on everything from RESTful APIs to full-stack web apps, both independently and as part of dynamic teams.
-During my internships at **TORQ Sports**, **NERDS Lab at the University of Cincinnati**, and **Cognizant**, I’ve:
+During my internships at **TORQ Sports**, **NERDS at the University of Cincinnati**, and **Cognizant**, I’ve:

 * Reduced SQL response times by up to **40%**
 * Enabled **70% better traceability** via structured HTTP logging